 - Deals or promotions

-You can also use our marketing automation tool to build out personalized experiences for different kinds of visitors and leads.
+You can also use our marketing automation tool to build personalized experiences for different kinds of visitors and leads.

 Then for a business lead, you can create a funnel that includes tips for arranging business conferences, tips on getting sign-ups to their event, and finally, a coupon for a discount on renting one of your conference venues.

-Split testing is an effective method to not just get more sales but learn crucial insights about your audience.
+Split testing is an effective method to not just get more sales but also learn crucial insights about your audience.